Linux find Command: 32 Examples, From Beginner to Pro Level

 find /var/log -group syslog

-Finds all files belonging to the syslog
+Finds all files belonging to the syslog group.

 20. ๐ Find Files Between 50MB and 100MB